Chan Buddhism: Silent illumination

-The Caodong was the other school to survive into the Song period.
+The Caodong tradition was the other school to survive into the Song period.
 Its main protagonist was Hongzhi Zhengjue, a contemporary of Dahui Zonggao.
 It put emphasis on "silent illumination", or "just sitting".
 This approach was attacked by Dahui as being mere passivity, and lacking emphasis on gaining insight into one's true nature.
-Zhengjue in his turn criticized the emphasis on koan study.
+Zhengjue in his turn criticized the emphasis on gong'an study.

 Post-classical Chan (c.
 1300–present)

 Yuan dynasty (1279–1368)

 The Yuan dynasty was the empire established by Kublai Khan, the leader of the Borjigin clan, after the Mongol Empire conquered the Jin dynasty (1115–1234) and the Southern Song dynasty.
 Chan continued to practiced alongside Pure Land as in the teachings of Zhongfeng Mingben (1263–1323).
 During this period, other Chan lineages, not necessarily connected with the original lineage, began to emerge with the 108th Chan Patriarch, Dhyānabhadra active in both China and Korea.